 Why did I receive a Notice of Violation?

-To start with, it is based upon images captured by the automated system, your vehicle was determined to have committed a red-light violation.
-As the vehicle owner, the Notice of Violation is mailed to you.
+To start with, it is based upon images captured.
+So, the automated system determined your vehicle committed a red light camera violation.
+And, as the vehicle owner, they mail the Notice of Violation to you.

 How much is the fine?

-How much time do I have to pay my Notice of Violation?
+How much time do I have to pay my Notice of Red Light Camera Violation?